-- Highly qualified professionals: For companies that need to hire foreign professionals in Spain who are graduates or postgraduates of renowned universities and business schools, holders of intermediate or advanced vocational training qualifications, or experts with at least three years of comparable professional experience. - For training, research, development and innovation activities: For foreigners looking to pursue training, research, development and innovation activities at public entities in the following cases: - The research personnel referred to in Article 13 and Additional Provision no. 1 of Science, Technology and Innovation Law 14/2011, of June 1, 2011. - Scientific and technical personnel performing scientific, development and technological innovation work at Spanish businesses or R&D&I centers established in Spain. - Researchers taken on under an agreement by public or private research bodies. - Lecturers hired by universities or higher education and research centers, or business schools established in Spain. - For intra-company transfers: For foreigners who transfer to Spain under a labor or professional relationship or for professional training reasons, within a company or group of companies established in Spain or in another country. - For digital nomads: In the case of international teleworkers. - Allows holders to stay in Spain to work or provide professional services remotely for companies located outside of the country, solely through the use of IT, electronic and telecommunications systems and means.
+- For training, research, development and innovation activities: for foreigners looking to pursue training, research, development and innovation activities at public entities in the following cases: - The research personnel referred to in Article 13 and Additional Provision no. 1 of Science, Technology and Innovation Law 14/2011, of June 1, 2011. - Scientific and technical personnel performing scientific, development and technological innovation work at Spanish businesses or R&D&I centers established in Spain. - Researchers taken on under an agreement by public or private research bodie. - Lecturers hired by universities or higher education and research centers, or business schools established in Spain. - For intra-company transfers: for foreigners who transfer to Spain under a labor or professional relationship or for professional training reasons, within a company or group of companies established in Spain or in another countr. - For digital nomads: in the case of international teleworkers. - Allows holders to stay in Spain to work or provide professional services remotely for companies located outside of the country, solely through the use of IT, electronic and telecommunications systems and means. - Where the holder is an employee, they may only work for companies located outside of Spain.

-- Where the holder is an employee, they may only work for companies located outside of Spain. - Where the holder provides professional services, they may work for a company located in Spain, provided such work does not exceed 20% of their total professional activity.
+Where the holder provides professional services, they may work for a company located in Spain, provided such work does not exceed 20% of their total professional activity.